veeto

 Key Takeaways

-• Requires California to expand its vegetation treatment program to more areas for wildfire prevention by 2027.
+• Requires California to expand its vegetation treatment program to cover more areas for wildfire prevention by 2027.

 • Authorizes public agencies to partner with Native American tribes on vegetation management projects.